NJ261/CSCI5308-QA-assignments/A2/Readme.md

 ##### Explanation:
 Here, methods in both classes are dependent on single interface 'IInsect'.
 Hence, interface segregation is applied.

 **Solution:** Here, two interfaces (IInsectFly, IInsectSwim) are provided for 2 classes for the connection.
 The purpose for the same is to remove dependency on the earlier single interface.
-One common interfaces is added (IInsectWithAntennae) with has common method for 2 classes and this interface is extended in other 2 interfaces.
+One common interfaces is added (IInsectWithAntennae) which has common method for 2 classes and this interface is extended in other 2 interfaces.

 ### References
 [1] "SOLID Design Principles Explained – Dependency Inversion Principle with Code Examples", stackify.com.
 [Online].
 Available: https://stackify.com/dependency-inversion-principle/.
 [Accessed: 13- June- 2018]